BrendanGasparin/list-cybersecurity-resources/README.md

 A curated list of resources with cybersecurity content.

 ## Educational Sites
 [tryHackMe](https://tryhackme.com): TryHackMe contains "rooms" on various cybersecurity, hacking, computers, and networking topics.
 Some of the material is free, and some is subscription-based.
+An excellent site with learning paths for beginners, intermediate, and advanced learners.

 ## News
 [BleepingComputer](https://www.bleepingcomputer.com/): A website dedicated to cybersecurity and technology news and support.